Coffee Candy – An Addictive Treat You Never Knew You Needed

 The Home Grounds team starts every morning with coffee.
 Whether we pull espresso shots, geek out over the Aeropress, or make cappuccinos with a classic Moka pot, our work and life revolve around that caffeinated goodness.

 After the fourth or fifth cup of coffee, however, the appeal starts to wane.
-The flavor is still delicious, but our bellies are full, and the caffeine jitters are kicking in.
+The flavour is still delicious, but our bellies are full, and the caffeine jitters are kicking in.
 Now is the time to turn to coffee candy.

 Keep reading for our list of the top four best coffee candies this year.